Coalescent point process of branching trees in varying environment: Proofs

-Recall that the definition of $B_{i+1}$ is the restriction of $D_{i+1}$ to the first $l_{i+1}$ entries, where $l_{i+1}$ is the first $n$ such that $D_{i+1}(n)\neq 0$.
-Therefore, $l_{i+1}$ conditioned on $E_i$ has the same distribution as \eqref{eq:LMarkov} and we have proved the Markov property with its transitions.
+Recall that by the definition of $B_{i+1}$, its length $l(B_{i+1})$ is the first $n$ such that $D_{i+1}(n)\neq 0$.
+Consequently, $l(B_{i+1})$ conditioned on $E_i$ follows the same distribution as \eqref{eq:LMarkov}, and we have established the Markov property with its transitions.